ASIC v Kobelt: Edelman J

 Edelman described the choice of participating in the book-up credit scheme as "Hobson's choice - no matter how badly they need credit, they can either “choose” that system or “choose” no credit at all.”

 Agreeing with Nettle and Gordon JJ, Edelman drew upon the notion of unconscionability at equity to inform the legal standard applicable.
 He pointed to the legislative history of s12CC, and found Parliamentary intention to extend the section beyond prior interpretations of its meaning.

-Reception & Commentary
+Reception and commentary

-Professor Katy Barnett of Melbourne Law School wrote of the decision; 'The difference in approach between the majority and the minority appears to come down to a difference of opinion in values, which flows through to the way in which they judge the voluntariness of the transactions.
-(The result) may be difficult to apply in future cases.'
+Professor Katy Barnett of Melbourne Law School wrote of the decision: "The difference in approach between the majority and the minority appears to come down to a difference of opinion in values, which flows through to the way in which they judge the voluntariness of the transactions.
+(The result) may be difficult to apply in future cases."